maxwolf621/SpringNote/SpringBoot/Authentication.md

 	Collection<? extends GrantedAuthority> getAuthorities();

 	/**
-	 * The credentials that prove the principal is correct.
+	 * The credentials that prove the principal is correct. (e.g. ID number in reality)
 	 * This is usually a password,
 	 * but could be anything relevant to the <code>AuthenticationManager</code>.
 	 * Callers are expected to populate the credentials.